spatnaik17/scenario-agent-testing/README.md

 You can find the same code example in [examples/test_vegetarian_recipe_agent.py](examples/test_vegetarian_recipe_agent.py).

-## Script-free Simulation
+## Simulation on Autopilot

-By providing a User Simulator Agent and a description of the Scenario, the simulated user will automatically generate messages to the agent until the scenario is successful or the maximum number of turns is reached.
+By providing a User Simulator Agent and a description of the Scenario without a script, the simulated user will automatically generate messages to the agent until the scenario is successful or the maximum number of turns is reached.

 You can then use a Judge Agent to evaluate the scenario in real-time given certain criteria, at every turn, the Judge Agent will decide if it should let the simulation proceed or end it with a verdict.

-You can combine it with a script, to control for example the beginning of the conversation, or simply let it run scriptless, this is very useful to test an open case like a vibe coding assistant:
+For example, here is a scenario that tests a vibe coding assistant:

 ```python
 result = await scenario.run(